7 Signs You’re Stuck in Your Comfort Zone Without Realizing It

 This post contains affiliate links, which means we may earn a commission if you purchase through our links—at no extra cost to you.
 As an Amazon Associate we earn from qualifying purchases.
 We only recommend products we use or trust.
 Learn more about affiliate marketing or read our full disclosure.

-Being stuck doesn’t usually feel like being stuck.
+Being stuck rarely feels like being stuck.

 It feels like: